Thomas Joseph Sugrue: There is a River

 Sugrue's book tells the story of Cayce's life.
 It relates that Edgar Cayce was born on March 18, 1877, near Beverly, south of Hopkinsville, Kentucky.
 As a child he played with the 'little folk' and was alleged to have seen his deceased grandfather.
 He regarded them all as incorporeal because he could see through them if he looked hard enough.
-However, he found it very difficult to keep his mind on his lessons at school.
+Cayce found it very difficult to keep his mind on his lessons at school.

 He was taken to church when he was 10, and from then he read the Bible, becoming engrossed, and completing a dozen readings by the time he was 12.
 In May 1889, while reading the Bible in his hut in the woods, he 'saw' a woman with wings who told him that his prayers were answered, and asked him what he wanted most of all.
 He was frightened, but he said that most of all he wanted to help others, especially sick children.
 He decided he would like to be a missionary.

 The next night, after a complaint from the school teacher, his father ruthlessly tested him for spelling, eventually knocking him out of his chair with exasperation.
 At that point, Cayce 'heard' the voice of the lady who had appeared the day before.
 She told him that if he could sleep a little 'they' could help him.
 He begged for a rest and put his head on the spelling book.
 When his father came back into the room and woke him up, he knew all the answers.
 In fact, he could repeat anything in the book.
 His father thought he had been fooling before and knocked him out of the chair again.
 Eventually, Cayce used all his school books that way.

 By 1892, the teacher regarded Cayce as his best student.
 On being questioned, Cayce told the teacher that he saw pictures of the pages in the books.
 His father became proud of this accomplishment and spread it around, resulting in Cayce becoming "different" from his peers.

 Shortly after this, Cayce exhibited an ability to diagnose in his sleep.
 He was struck on the base of the spine by a ball in a school game, after which he began to act very strangely, and eventually was put to bed.
 He went to sleep and diagnosed the cure, which his family prepared and which cured him as he slept.
 His father boasted that his son was, "the greatest fellow in the world when he's asleep."
 However, this ability was not demonstrated again for several years.

 Cayce's uncommon personality is also shown in an unusual incident in which he rode a certain mule back to the farmhouse at the end of a work day.
 This stunned everyone there, as the mule could not be ridden.
 The owner, thinking it may be time to break the animal in again, attempted to mount it but was immediately thrown off.
 Cayce left for his family in the city that evening.